maxammann/maplibre-architecture/Strategies-to-reduce-Android-APK-size.md

 #### Sample code

+Leveraging apk splits is one of the tips we give users when it comes to shrinking their apk size.
+Splitting results in building different apks for the different supported abis in an application.
+Google Play is optimised to only download the apk for the abi of the device that is installing the app.

 Mapbox publishes a [Demo App](https://play.google.com/store/apps/details?id=com.mapbox.mapboxandroiddemo) to the Google Play store that showcases core SDK features.

 This app is [open source](https://github.com/mapbox/mapbox-android-demo) and benefits from APK splitting for smaller binary distribution.
 You can learn how we do this in the [`build.gradle`](https://github.com/mapbox/mapbox-android-demo/blob/master/MapboxAndroidDemo/build.gradle) file.